wyozi/luna/README.md

 for i, [first, second] ofi vecs do
 	print("vec #" .. i .. ":", first, second)
 end

+-- only iterates collection if it is not nil for k,v of? coll do
+	print(k, v)
+end
 ```

 #### Method references (implemented: ✔)